gerverska/mycomimic/README.md

 While the MycoMimic method still requires read sacrifice, these reads can be used to identify and correct for the bias among degenerate primers occurring in each sample.
-By ligating oligonucleotide duplexes to the main ITS2-containing gene fragment, the priming regions of each spike-in can have degenerate bases.
+By ligating oligonucleotide duplexes to the main ITS2-containing gene fragment, the priming regions of each spike-in are made to have degenerate bases.
 Researchers can then bioinformatically tally up the sequence counts of each primer variant in each sample to correct for the over- or under-abundance of each variant, potentially using these tallies to inform a correction model for every sample in the sequencing effort.